Home Depot xStock (HDX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Home Depot xStock Historical Price

-According to the latest data gathered on Home Depot xStock live price page, the current price of Home Depot xStock is 380.49USD.
+According to the latest data gathered on Home Depot xStock live price page, the current price of Home Depot xStock is 378.37USD.
 The circulating supply of Home Depot xStock(HDX) is

 In the past 24 hours, Home Depot xStock has shown a price movement of